 Lesson Plan - Get It!

-Why does sunlight pass through a window, but not through a brick wall?
+- Why does sunlight pass through a window, but not through a brick wall?

-Have you ever noticed that light travels through some objects, but not through others?
+- Have you ever noticed that light travels through some objects, but not through others?

 When talking about the way light reacts to objects, you first need to group all objects into one of three categories:

 Usually when you think of transparent objects, you assume that they are clear, yet this is not always the case.
 Examples of transparent objects include glass, certain plastics, and diamonds and other gem stones.